 All German residents and companies must pay income tax.
 The exact rules for income tax vary depending on your residency status:

 Under German law, a tax resident is someone who lives more than half of the calendar year (183 days) in Germany.
-As such, cross-border commuters (Grenzgänger – i.e., those working in Germany but living elsewhere) are considered non-resident taxpayers.
+Therefore, cross-border commuters (Grenzgänger – i.e., those working in Germany but living elsewhere) are considered non-resident taxpayers.

 Who needs to file a tax return in Germany?

-Most salaried employees and pensioners in Germany don’t need to submit a tax return (Einkommensteuererklärung) as their income tax will already be withheld from their gross monthly income.
-If you are self-employed, however, you do have to file one.
+Most salaried employees and pensioners in Germany don’t need to submit a tax return (Einkommensteuererklärung) as their income tax has already been withheld from their gross monthly income.
+If you are self-employed, however, you do have to file one since your income was initially untaxed.

 Similarly, it is mandatory to submit a tax declaration if you:

-• Think you might be able to get a bigger refund.
-You can apply for rebates for up to four previous tax years.
+- Think you might be able to get a bigger refund.
+In this case, you can apply for rebates for up to four previous tax years.

 That said, it’s recommended that you always double-check your tax form, even if you don’t need to file one.
 You may be able to apply extra deductibles (e.g., expenses incurred while repairing a home you rent out) and lower your tax bill.